pabloelt/pabloelt.github.io/content/project/project5/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Leads:</text> Leads historical data is provided by the client in a *.csv* file, which contains information about 37 different features for 9240 different leads.
 * <text style='color: #BBDEFC; font-weight: normal;'>Product:</text> The product that the company is trying to sell is a high-value online course design to train proffesionals in the data science sector.
 Its price is 49.99$.
 * <text style='color: #BBDEFC; font-weight: normal;'>Commercial channels:</text> The main commercial channels are phone calls, sms, emails, web chat, ad campaings, and a subcontracted lead management company.
-The lead management average cost is stimated at 3.50$ per lead.
+The lead management average cost is estimated at 3.50$ per lead.

 ---